89luca89/distrobox/docs/README.md

 [alcir](https://github.com/alcir), [dfaggioli](https://github.com/dfaggioli),
 [AtilaSaraiva](https://github.com/AtilaSaraiva), [michel-slm](https://github.com/michel-slm)

+## Alternative methods

+Here is a list of alternative ways to install distrobox

+### Curl

 Else, if you like to live your life dangerously, or you want the latest release, you can trust me and simply run this in your terminal: